kaysaru/ai_docsort/README.md

 docker-compose ps
 ```

-You should see all three services (postgres, redis, minio) with status "Up (healthy)".
+You should see all five services (postgres, redis, minio, ollama, chromadb) with status "Up (healthy)".

 ### Then start the application services in 3 terminals: